List of Nintendo DS accessories: Drum Skin

 The Band Hero DS Drum Skin is a piece of rubberized silicon that slips over a DS Lite, and is designed to better enable the feel of rapidly playing the drums rather than tapping on drum icons on the DS touch screen.

 Paddle controller

 The Paddle controller is an optical encoder knob like those found on Arkanoid arcade machines.

 The Paddle controller is an Option Pak manufactured by Taito.
-The Paddle controller was available exclusively in Japan.
-It was sold both as a standalone and bundled with Arkanoid.
+It was sold exclusively in Japan both as a standalone and bundled with Arkanoid DS.
 The paddle controller is a miniature version of the arcade knob controllers that were first made popular with Pong.
 They came in assorted colors, including the most common one, white (which came with the game), followed by black, pink and silver, each sold separately.